JamesDean595/jamesdean595.github.io/_pages/research.md

 - ["Review of: Inflation Is About More than Money: Economics, Politics, and the Social Fabric"](https://christianeconomists.org/article/review-of-inflation-is-about-more-than-money-economics-politics-and-the-social-fabric/)<i> Faith and Economics</i>, 86 (2026).

 ## Working Papers and Works In Progress
-- "The Spillover of United States Monetary Policy on Three European Agricultural Commodity Prices" (with M. Roy), revisions requested
 - "Does the Minimum Wage Improve Upward Mobility?
 Evidence from Canada" (with V. Geloso)
 - "COVID Inflation Whodunit?
 Potential Output, with Money, in the United States" (with S. Schuh)
 - "Does Fiscal Stress Shape Monetary Policy?"